 A story is not just about what has happened.
 A good story informs us of the future and what may happen if we choose different paths.
 At Tyler, our stories are all around us — in the historic buildings, in the plant collections, and in the land itself.
 We share our stories through our tour program.
 Led by docents (educational guides), we open doors to our woods, meadows, gardens, historic areas, new projects, and much more.
 Like listening to our family stories, each tour is different, reflecting the unique perspective of each docent.

 Here’s a list of tours that are always free to Members or visitors with a member guest pass.
 Most are weekly.
 Tours are a great way to get around the Arboretum and see new parts of Tyler with friends.
-Click on the link for descriptions and to sign up:
+Search our calendar for more information on each tour, to see when the next one is scheduled, and to sign up:

-For a nominal fee of $5 for members, we also have specialized tours helping participants take a deep-dive into our 650 acres and our great works.
+For a nominal fee of $5 for members, we also have specialized tours.
+These tours help participants take a deep-dive into our 650 acres and our great works.
 The following are seasonal.
 Register as soon as they are available, for they are around for a limited time and will not be held again until the following year:

 Group Tours to Book: